 By utilizing cutting-edge technology in motor drives and inverters, Calnetix Technologies is able to take full advantage of the latest technology in permanent magnet (PM) motor generators.
+Power electronics technology and decades of expertise come together in Calnetix's medium voltage variable speed drives that delivers energy efficiency and reliability to drive profitable operations in wide range of industrial applications.
+Calnetix offers complete custom power electronics and controls design and manufacturing.
 Whether developing, integrating or manufacturing the necessary power electronics, Calnetix always designs with the system and application in mind.
 Vericycle™ Bidirectional Drives are the ideal choice for any type of high-speed rotating machinery.
-Calnetix offers both off-the-shelf and custom high frequency variable speed drives and is committed to working in collaboration with our clients to deliver the highest quality products.
+Calnetix offers both off-the-shelf and custom high frequency variable speed drives (VSD) and is committed to working in collaboration with our clients to deliver the highest quality products.
+Variable Speed Drive is a device that regulates the rotational force and speed of electric motor by changing the frequency of the input power to the motor.
 Some of the key advantages of the Calnetix Vericycle™ Bidirectional Drives technology include:

 Calnetix’s Vericycle™ drives are designed to drive high-speed machines and machines with low impedance.
 This is achieved by switching the power devices of the drive at a high frequency that is synchronized to the fundamental frequency of the machine.
 Consequently, the fundamental frequency of the machine can be high without incurring a large distortion in the current that is drawn by the machine.
 The distortion is further decreased by dynamically adjusting the inserted deadtime in the switching patterns of the power devices.
 In addition, Vericycle™ high frequency drives include a simple inductance filter, which further reduces the distortion of the current that is drawn by the machine.
 In fact, the filter limits the maximum distortion of the machine currents.
 In other words, the drive does not need to rely upon the machine inductance to limit the distortion in the currents that are drawn by the machine.
 The combination of high switching frequency that is synchronized to the fundamental frequency of the machine, dynamic deadtime insertion, and a simple inductance filter make Calnetix’s Vericycle™ high frequency variable speed drives an ideal choice for low-impedance and high-speed machines.